bdietz/dlf-checklist/PITCHME.md

 @title[Annotated copy]
 ### Public vs Annotated Copies

 > Good checklists...are precise.
-They are efficient, to the point, and easy to use...They do not try to spell out everything...
+They are efficient, to the point, and easy to use**...They **do not try to spell out everything**...

 Atul Gawande, [Checklist Manifesto](http://atulgawande.com/book/the-checklist-manifesto/)